 1. Fossil Farms Whole Bird Turkey

 Every single customer review is five stars and it’s no surprise why.
 These high-quality Nicholas breed birds from sustainable Fossil Farms are raised in a free-roaming, cage-free environment in Pennsylvania by third- and fourth-generation farmers.
 They’re fed a vegetarian diet and are all-natural, meaning they’re free of antibiotics, steroids and hormones.
 What really seals the deal is the price, which comes out to about $5 a pound.
 It’s more expensive than your average Butterball, but only by a few bucks…and the quality beats it out by a mile.
-Order the week before Thanksgiving or earlier to get it in time for the holiday (or order the week of and opt for next-day air shipping).
+Order for delivery the week of November 14 to get it in time for the holiday (or order the week of and opt for next-day air shipping).

 Rave review: “As if the ease of ordering, exceptional customer service and the flawless, worry-free pickup wasn’t enough, the turkey was tender and delicious.
 Can’t wait to try some of their other vast array of products.”